-Ref Risk (title & full description) Consequences Key Existing Controls Overa rat sk Actual levels are significantly above or below target Services have supported the budget strategy through savings.
+Ref Risk (title & full description) Consequences Key Existing Controls Overall I sk Actual levels are significantly above or below target Services have supported the budget strategy through savings.
 Levels below those expected would result in an increase in balances or unused resources that could be used to achieve strategic priorities.
-The advice and knowledge of professional employees The data available from national projections An assessment of past experience both locally and nationally MTFS core inflation projections are based on the government's 2% inflation target but an additional contingency of £1.3 million is included in the 22/23 budget 1 L Σ н Adverse impact from changes in local government funding The financial implications of the new local government funding regime, now unlikely to be introduced until 2022/23, remain unclear.
-The Council no longer receives Revenue Support Grant (RSG), but the amount of Business Rates that it retains depends on the funding regime set by central government. - The Medium Term Financial Strategy to 2026/27 includes an adverse scenario which allows for a significant impact on the Council's resources, - The Council has developed other sources of income to ensure it can maximise its resources while dealing with the consequences of government strategy.
-4 4 16 I Constraints on council tax increases The limit on Council Tax increases means that the Council must manage expenditure pressures even if these potentially give rise to cost increases greater than the referendum limit.
-The limit on Council Tax increases means that inflation levels in excess of the referendum limit have to be absorbed by making savings elsewhere. - The budget for 2022/23 incorporates a Council Tax increase of 2%. - Budget planning is based around the assumption that Council Tax increases will be maximised within the constraints of the referendum limit in subsequent years. .
-5 4 20 J Capital Programme cannot be funded Reduction or total loss of funding sources means that the capital programme cannot be The main sources of funding are: o Internal borrowing o PWLB borrowing - Council has access to borrowing.
+The advice and knowledge of professional employees The data available from national projections An assessment of past experience both locally and nationally MTFS core inflation projections are based on the government's 2% inflation target but an additional contingency is included in the 23/24 budget L Σ н Adverse impact from changes in local government funding The financial implications of the new local government funding regime, now unlikely to be introduced until 2025/26, remain unclear.
+The Council no longer receives Revenue Support Grant (RSG), but the amount of Business Rates that it retains depends on the funding regime set by central government. - The Medium Term Financial Strategy to 2027/28 includes an adverse scenario which allows for a significant impact on the Council's resources, - The Council has developed other sources of income to ensure it can maximise its resources while dealing with the consequences of government strategy.
+4 3 12 I Constraints on council tax increases The limit on Council Tax increases means that the Council must manage expenditure pressures even if these potentially give rise to cost increases greater than the referendum limit.
+The limit on Council Tax increases means that inflation levels in excess of the referendum limit have to be absorbed by making savings elsewhere. - The budget for 2023/24 incorporates a Council Tax increase of 3%. - Budget planning is based around the assumption that Council Tax increases will be maximised within the constraints of the referendum limit in subsequent years.
+4 4 16 J Capital Programme cannot be funded Reduction or total loss of funding sources means that the capital programme cannot be The main sources of funding are: o Internal borrowing o PWLB borrowing - Council has access to borrowing.
 5 4 20